Learn about Medicare Part D

 - Insulin available at $35/month per covered prescription

-- Expansion of the low-income subsidy program (LIS or “Extra Help”) under Medicare Part D to 150% of the federal poverty level starting in 2024
+- Expansion of the low-income subsidy program (LIS or “Extra Help”) under Medicare Part D to 150% of the federal poverty level

 Learn more about Medicare Part D and the Inflation Reduction Act